ks982579/rust-zero2prod/README.md

 Starting with the `main()` function, we want to refactor.
 Each function should have like one duty.
 Then, we split the functions into a new "telemetry.rs" file.

+They are moved out so we can use them for our test suite as well.
+Rule of thumb; everything used in the application should be reflected in integration tests.
+We then update the `spawn_app()` function in our testing suite.
+However, this app is called multiple times, once per test.
+As mentioned before, we only want to initialize our subscriber once.
+I ran the tests and only one passes, the rest will fail.

+The book mentions we could use `std::sync::Once.call_once()` method.
+But we may need to use our subscriber after initialization.
+That means we will want `std::sync::SyncOnceCell`, which is not yet stable.
+Doing a little digging, I think it's moved to `std::cell::OnceCell`.
+And the docs say for a thread-safe version use `std::sync::OnceLock`.

+I want to try use this instead.
+Ok, I read the [`OnceLock` docs | doc.rust-lang.org](https://doc.rust-lang.org/std/sync/struct.OnceLock.html), this is a thread-safe cell that can only be written to once.
+So, you call `get_or_init(fn -> F) -> &T` which either sets the cell with you function, or gets you a reference of it.
+If it doesn't work then go back to page 118 to setup with correct 3rd-party package.

+Cargo test by default eats output unless a test fails.
+You can run `cargo test -- --nocapture` to opt back into viewing those logs.
+We will now add a new parameter to `get_subscriber` to allow customisation of what _sink_ logs should be written to.
+The internet says, "A log sink is a place where logs from a system or application are collected and stored for later analysis."
+Back to "telemetry.rs"!

+We are adding a special `Sink` type using the `where` clause.
+It uses a strange format though: `Sink: for<'a> MakeWriter<'a> + Send + Sync + 'static`.
+This is a [**Higher-Ranked Trait Bound**](https://doc.rust-lang.org/nomicon/hrtb.html) (HRTB), something straight out of the Nomicon...
+It is basically like, you know when you return a reference from a function, the function requires the lifetime to ensure it isn't returning like a _null_ reference?
+This is syntax to help pass in a lifetime when needed by traits.
+For the trait, it is read "for all choices of `'a`..." and produces an infinite list of trait bounds that our trait, usually a function, must satisfy.
+Adding an additional parameter to this function means passing `std::io::stdout` into it in the `main()` function also.

+What is the [`MakeWriter`](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/trait.MakeWriter.html) trait?

+How do we handle this in our test suite now?
+We initialize the subscriber based on `TEST_LOG` environment variable coming in.
+Technically the `std::io::{stdout, sink}` are different types, making it challenging to return a value and set it.
+So we do this work-around of setting everything in the if statement.

+So, run `TEST_LOG=true cargo test health_check_works | bunyan`...
+You can _prettify_ output if you `cargo install bunyan` and pass output to it (i guess).
+Just passing in the environment variable helps to see output even on passing tests.